Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Simulations

-{\bf Evaluation measures.} Let $y^*$ be the {\it total target allocation} of a single simulation instance, i.e., $y^*$ is obtained by taking the sum of the 24 initial allocations of each of the 24 rounds.
+Let $y^*$ be the {\it total initial allocation} of a single simulation instance, that is, $y^*$ is obtained by taking the sum of the 24 initial allocations of each of the 24 rounds of that instance.
 Let ${\mathcal C}^*$ be the union of the chosen maximum cycle packings in each of the 24 rounds.
-We use the {\it total relative deviation} defined as $\frac{\sum_{p \in N} |y_p^* - s_p({\mathcal C^*})|}{|{\mathcal C^*}|}$.
-For each choice of initial allocation and choice of scenario, we run 100 instances.
-We take the average of the 100 relative total deviations to obtain the \emph{average total relative deviation}.
-Taking the {\it maximum relative deviation} $\frac{\max_{p \in N} |y_p^* - s_p({\mathcal C^*})|}{{\mathcal C^*}}$ gives us the {\it average maximum relative deviation} as our second evaluation measure.
-As we shall see, this evaluation measure leads to the same conclusions.
+We use the {\it total relative deviation} defined as For each choice of solution concept, choice of scenario and choice of number of countries, we run 100 simulation instances.
+We take the average of the 100 total relative deviations to obtain the \emph{average total relative deviation}.
+Taking the {\it maximum relative deviation} gives us the {\it average maximum relative deviation} as our second evaluation measure.
+As we shall see, both evaluation measures lead to the same conclusions.